MV10/GenericHostBuilderLogger/README.md

 When using the Generic Host with .NET Core 3.x, logging isn't available until the Host Builder is actually built.
 It is treated like any other service in that regard.
 This means applications have no reliable, standardized way of reporting progress and problems during the critical phase of application startup.
 I am of the opinion this is not acceptable.
 In any serious production-usage scenario, it's important to have that information available for troubleshooting and other support requirements.
 This package provides a basic level of startup logging support with good configurability and high reliability.

+Support is also available for my preferred logging system, [Serilog](https://github.com/serilog).

 ## Quick Start

 After adding the `Microsoft.Extensions.Hosting` package, a minimal console-based Generic Host program looks like this: